 Is Your Puppy Ready for Elimination Training?

 The younger your puppy is, the more often it will need to eliminate.
 Maturity plays a part in house training puppies.
 You can judge your puppy’s maturity by noticing how many motion-driven accidents your puppy has, as compared to intention-driven.

 Motion-driven accidents happen as your puppy is romping through the house, squats, then keeps running.
 Keep in mind that since you didn’t know your puppy was going to go and it didn’t know it was going to go, there is no reason to try to redirect motion driven accidents.
 Instead, concentrate your redirection efforts on intention-driven accidents.
 A dog can’t help motion driven accidents, as motion stimulates the bowels.
 But together, you can avoid intention-driven accidents.

 Defining Your Puppy’s Space

 Your puppy will find it easier to eliminate in the right time and place if it stays in a limited area for a defined amount of time.
-At least for some time, it's best to keep your puppy in the as the largest space it will keep clean and not chew up.
-Before deciding on your method of confinement consider these things:
+At least for some time, it's best to keep your puppy in the largest space it will keep clean and not chew up.
+Before deciding on your method of confinement, consider these things:

 - Length of time your puppy will be confined